-Brother Donald is an Anglican priest and Franciscan brother who has been President of the EPIC Board in Australia since 1999.
-Brother Donald has over 10 years’ experience in Rehabilitation Coordination and Counselling, working alongside people injured in accidents.
-Prior to this he was involved with community development work in a state housing suburb, and has helped set up a food co-op and a credit union.
+Venerable Donald is an Anglican priest and Franciscan brother who has been president of the EPIC Board in Australia since 1999.
+Venerable Donald has over ten years of experience in rehabilitation coordination and counselling, working alongside people injured in accidents.
+Prior to this he was involved with community development work in a state housing suburb and has helped set up a food co-op and a credit union.

-Brother Donald’s passion to see people and communities develop and thrive underpins everything he does, and it is this drive that has seen him remain in the role of President for over 2 decades.
+Venerable Donald’s passion for seeing people and communities develop and thrive underpins everything he does, and it is this drive that has seen him remain in the role of president for over two decades.

 Prem has over 30 years’ experience as a senior financial executive across industries including construction, resources and the not-for-profit sector.
 For the past 20+ years, Prem has been Honorary Treasurer of a local St Vincent de Paul Conference, and has volunteered his time settling and supporting refugees as they adjust to life in Australia.
 4 years ago, Prem was appointed to the Board Audit Committee of Southern Cross Care where he serves in an honorary capacity.

 Prem started with EPIC in 2014 and now leads the team responsible for finance, information communication technologies, human resources, workplace health and safety, property and vehicle fleet.
 He has found the role to be a great fit which combines his passions of commercial sustainability, leadership and contributing to an organisation with a strong social conscience.

 In 2020, Prem was awarded a scholarship to undertake an Executive Leadership Program at the McKinsey Academy.